arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/drawing-basics/basic-draw.md

   Display.circle(Display.width()/2, Display.height()/2, 300);
 ```

-Next we want to draw the two circles that are in the bigger circle of the Arduino logo.
-First we will set the color of the circles we are drawing.
-To change the color of the lines we are drawing use `Display.stroke()`, where the color of the stroke will be the RGB value entered into the parenthases, in this case they will be white.
-The we use `Display.noFill()` to indicate that we don't want to fill the circles we are drawing.
-Lastly to get the thickness of the circles we can use a simple `for` loop that will draw circles in a slightly changed position 30 times, to give the apperance of the thick circless in the logo.
+Next, we want to draw the two circles that are in the bigger circle of the Arduino logo.
+First, we will set the color of the circles we are drawing.
+To change the color of the lines we are drawing use `Display.stroke()`, where the color of the stroke will be the RGB value entered into the parentheses, in this case they will be white.
+Then we use `Display.noFill()` to indicate that we don't want to fill the circles we are drawing.
+Lastly, to get the thickness of the circles we can use a simple `for` loop that will draw circles in a slightly changed position 30 times, to give the appearance of the thick circles in the logo.

 ```arduino
   Display.stroke(255, 255, 255);